 - Take only seconds to put on and take off

-- The material seems thin and stitching is poor,
+- The material may be thin and stitching weak in places,

 Materials: Top grain leather, ABS plastic, EVA foam, neoprene support straps